philippotto/Tron3D/README.md

 - Just copy the BULLET_PHYSICS folder (in our Dropbox) to %ProjectDir%\3rdParty\BULLET_PHYSICS
 - no setting of any evironment variable or PATH variable necessary

+Set up HIDAPI
+- Copy the hidapi folder (in our Dropbox) to
+%ProjectDir%\3rdParty\hidapi
+- add %ProjectDir%\3rdParty\hidapi to your PATH

 Set up correct Working Directory:
 - in MSVC goto DEBUG->properties->ConfigurationProperties->Debugging and set WorkingDirectory to ".." (without the quotes)